Infineon/TARGET_CY8CEVAL-062S2/README.md

 ## Overview

 The CY8CEVAL-062S2 PSoC 62S2 Evaluation Kit enables you to evaluate and develop applications using PSoC 62 MCU.
 The PSoC 62S2 evaluation kit features an M.2 interface that enables you to connect the supported M.2 radio cards based on AIROC Wi-Fi/Bluetooth combo devices.
-It comes with industry-leading CAPSENSE for touch buttons and slider, on-board debugger/programmer with KitProg3, microSD card interface, 512-Mb Quad-SPI NOR flash, PDM-PCM microphone interface, mikroBUS add-on board interface for peripheral expansion, OPTIGA Trust M device.
+It comes with industry-leading CapSense for touch buttons and slider, on-board debugger/programmer with KitProg3, microSD card interface, 512-Mb Quad-SPI NOR flash, PDM-PCM microphone interface, mikroBUS add-on board interface for peripheral expansion, OPTIGA Trust M device.

 **Note:**
 This BSP does not support Wi-Fi/BT Connectivity examples.
 To run Wi-Fi/Bluetooth Connectivity examples on this kit, choose a BSP with the appropriate connectivity M.2 module.